ezrizhu/www/content/blog/20230814-aug3_server_upgrades.md

 I run a small sized server infrastructure consisting of mainly three hypervisors in California, and one hypervisor in NYC.
 Those servers are all owned and maintained by me, with the occasional help of the helpful datacenter staff.
-You can read more about EricNet [here](https://ericz.me/projects/ericnet)
+You can read more about EzriCloud [here](https://ezrizhu.com/projects/ezricloud)

 My servers were awfully out of date, being two major versions behind on Proxmox, and Debian.
-I have been ignoring the EOL warning as I thought I would have finished writing my Proxmox Replacement [Eve Suite](https://ericz.me/projects/eve) soon.
+I have been ignoring the EOL warning as I thought I would have finished writing my Proxmox Replacement [Eve Suite](https://ezrizhu.com/projects/eve) soon.
 But I have came to the realization that it will still take me a while, and that it’s not super safe being vulnerable to all the vulnerabilities out there to Linux and Proxmox.
 That’s where I have decided to upgrade all my hypervisors and other machines that runs